-To think, after beating the first seed San Antonio Spurs in the first round of the 2011 NBA playoffs, that the Memphis Grizzlies would still be disrespected or fly under-the-radar is ludicrous.
+To think, after beating the first seed San Antonio Spurs in the first round of the 2011 NBA playoffs,

 But that is exactly what Grizzlies forward Zach Randolph is claiming, according to the Memphis Commercial-Appeal.
 While the Grizzlies no longer have the services of Shane Battier, they also have a major “addition” in the return of Rudy Gay, who had to watch his team’s playoff run on the sideline in a jacket and tie.